 Speed Converter

-Free Speed Converter — Convert mph, km/h, m/s, Knots & More Instantly
+Free Speed Converter — Convert MPH, KM/H, M/S, Knots & Mach Number Instantly

 Convert speed between any units instantly with OmniConverter's free online speed converter.
-Supports miles per hour (mph), kilometers per hour (km/h), meters per second (m/s), knots, feet per second, and Mach number.
-Whether you're comparing vehicle speeds, calculating physics problems, reading aviation data, or understanding speed limits in a foreign country, our converter gives you instant, accurate results.
+1 mile per hour equals 1.609 kilometers per hour, 1 knot equals 1.852 km/h, and Mach 1 equals approximately 1,235 km/h at sea level.
+Supports mph, km/h, m/s, knots, feet per second, and Mach number.
+Whether you're comparing vehicle speeds or reading aviation data, our converter gives you instant results.

 How It Works